Tap-Payments/CheckoutSDK-iOS/README.md

 	1. By this, you define your Tap keys so the sdk can identify you as a merchant.
 	1. These are required.
 	1. How to set it: `TapCheckout.secretKey = .init(sandbox: "", production:"")`
+1. Optional theme variables:
+	1. Display mono variant when showing the Light mode theme
+		1. If not passed default value is `false`
+		1. How to set it : `TapCheckout.displayMonoLight = false`
+	1. Display colorized variant when showing the Dark mode theme
+		1. If not passed default value is `false`
+		1. How to set it : `TapCheckout.displayColoredDark = false`